UM-ARM-Lab/probabilistic_shape_completion/README.md

 - [`numpy`](http://www.numpy.org/) 1.14.2
 - `ROS` [kinetic](http://wiki.ros.org/kinetic) or [melodic](http://wiki.ros.org/melodic)

-## Structure
- - `shape_completion_training`: Generating, training, evaluating the shape completion model and baselines
- - `shape_completion_visualization`: Scripts for viewing shape datasets and completions in RViz

- Packages are structed as ROS packages.
-Scripts to be run (e.g. in a terminal) are located in the `scripts` folders.

- Note, the PSSNet in the paper is named "NormalizingAE" is this code.

  ## How to fully recreate paper results (Note, will take several days):
  1. Install all dependencies listed above